wolfSSL/wolfBoot/docs/Signing.md

 - `-g privkey.der` to generate a new keypair, add the public key to the keystore and save the private key in a new file `privkey.der`
 - `-i existing.der` to import an existing public key from `existing.der`
+- `--der` save generated private key in DER format.

 Arguments are not exclusive, and can be repeated more than once to populate a keystore with multiple keys.

-One option must be specified to select the algorithm enabled in the keystore (e.g. `--ed25519` or `--rsa3072`.
+One option must be specified to select the algorithm enabled in the keystore (e.g. `--ed25519` or `--rsa3072`).
 See the section "Public key signature options" for the sign tool for the available options.

 The files generate by the keygen tool is the following: